From Big Navi to Big Wheels? AMD Sells Mountain Bikes Now

 Both bikes also come with a couple of color options, with both coming in white with black tires, or black with white tires.
 The mountain bike even comes with optional orange tires, for when you really want to show the world that you're Ryzen!

 Intriguingly, all models cost exactly $299, and there is a $50 shipping charge within the US.
+If you're more interested in the state of AMD's efforts in the chip market, head over to our Intel vs AMD CPU article.

 https://forums.tomshardware.com/threads/from-big-navi-to-big-wheels-amd-sells-bikes-now.3642817/